Tankless Water Heaters

 Electric Water Heaters

-Electric water heaters are more efficient and produces less emissions than gas water heaters.
-An electric tank-type water heater can hold between 20 and 80 gallons of water that remain heated at all times.
-These tanks also use less overall energy than gas water heaters.
-However due to the difference in energy cost, electric water heaters may cost more to operate than a gas water heater.
+An electric tank-type water heater uses electricity to heat water in the tank and does not require venting.
+It can hold between 40 and 60 gallons of water that remain heated at all times.
+Based on local energy costs an electric water heater may cost more to operate than a gas water heater.

 |4 to 6 people||50G||60G|